chazeprasad/slate/source/includes/api/beat/_create.md

 }
 ```

-This endpoint create a Beats.
+This endpoint creates a Beats.

 ### HTTP Request